 4. Gluten free sourdough culture has the tendency to get a pink or blue hue based on yeasts and molds in your home.
 While it’s not a good thing… it’s not bad unless it smells bad.
 The colour should go away as your starter becomes more active.
 Don’t use a bad smelling or moldy starter.
 That would be disgusting…

-Here’s a picture of the top of my starter bubbling away.
+Here’s a picture of the top of my starter bubbling away after 1 day, 2 days and 4 days.